HomeAbout LiberiaHealth Ministry Ends Three-day Communication, Info Management Training…

 These interventions, health officials say, are expected to reduce the spread and mortality of infectious diseases and ensure faster and more effective outbreak response at the national and local levels.

-The training brought together about fifty journalists from across the countries, including representatives from collaborating ministries and agencies.
+The training brought together about fifty journalists from across the counties, including representatives from collaborating ministries and agencies.